sahilrajput03/sahilrajput03.github.io/more/Chrome Extensions.md

 1 Chrome Audio Capture
-2 uBlock Origin Check these google docs templates out - 3 Medium Unlimited: Read paid content for free!
+2 uBlock Origin Check these google docs templates out - 3 Medium Unlimited: Read paid content for free! (its downloaded locally(in the Downloads folder, search for Medium Unlimiter, you'll get it.), you must load unpacked extensions and select that folder to use it.
+Additionally: [link](https://manojvivek.github.io/medium-unlimited/download/))
 4 Clutter Free - Prevent duplicate tabs
 5 CrxMouse Chrome™ Gestures
 6 EditThisCookie